lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 ## 2.7 The arrow composition operation, in a programming language

-Since `∘` has to compose arrows, and we're saying that *functions* are our arrows, then in our programming language this operation has to compose functions:
+Since `∘` has to compose arrows, and we've established that *functions* are our arrows, then in our programming language this operation has to compose functions:

         // (b → c, a → b) -> (a → c)
         function compose(g, f) { return function (x) { return g(f(x)); }; }